swcarpentry/DEPRECATED-bc/teaching/novice/index.md

 The best guide to evidence-based learning we have found is *How Learning Works: Seven Research-Based Principles for Smart Teaching* (see the bibliography for the full citation).
+Its advice,
+summarized below,
-Its advice is based in equal parts on theory, research, and experience, and while some of its recommendations may seem banal, the full-length explanations in the book itself are anything but.
+is based in equal parts on theory, research, and experience.
+While some of the recommendations may seem banal, the full-length explanations in the book itself are anything but.

 > 1. Students' prior knowledge can help or hinder learning.